A SaaS business needs three essential elements to maximize customer engagement:

 If you give out your email to Userlist and watch the 12-minute pre-recorded demo, you will see that there is a lot to take in and understand to be able to use the tool at full capacity.

-Segmenting users, integration, embed codes, lots of data, and so on.
+Segmenting users, integration, embedding codes, lots of data, and so on.

 This solution is definitely good, and I believe it’s worth learning.
 But this doesn’t change the fact that it has a steep learning curve, and it will take time to get used to the tool.